elhmn/ckp/README.md

 #### How to `Pull` your scripts from your remote storage repository

-The `pull` command will pull changes from your remote storage repository
+The `pull` command will pull changes from your remote storage repository.

 ```sh
 $> ckp pull